sudarsunkannan/lsm_nvm/README.md

 ## NoveLSM
 NoveLSM is a persistent-memory implementation of LevelDB.
 More details are in ATC '18 paper.
-Note, this is a beta version and we are making more updates.
+Note, this is a beta version and we are making more updates (see below).
 Please feel add problems/questions to the issues tab and we will try our best to fix them.
 Ofcourse your patches are most welcome :)

 ### Compiling NoveLSM
 ```